srid/purescript-book-sources/chapter11.md

   if env.debugMode
     then do
       state <- get
-      tell [show state]
+      tell (L.singleton (show state))
-    else tell ["Not running in debug mode."]
+    else tell (L.singleton "Not running in debug mode.")
 ```

 Here, we use the `ask` action to read the game configuration.
 Again, note that we don't need to `lift` any computation, and we can use actions defined in the `MonadState`, `MonadReader` and `MonadWriter` type classes in the same do notation block.

-If the `debugMode` flag is set, then the `tell` action is used to add the state to the log.
+If the `debugMode` flag is set, then the `tell` action is used to write the state to the log.
 Otherwise, an error message is added.

 The remainder of the `Game.purs` module defines a set of similar actions, each using only the actions defined by the `MonadState`, `MonadReader` and `MonadWriter` type classes.